YoganandaNaidu/valigator/README.md

 ];

 // Important Notes:
-//  1. 'userName', 'firstName', 'lastName', 'creditCardNumber' and addressPINCode are our
+//  1. 'userName', 'firstName', 'lastName', 'creditCardNumber' and 'addressPINCode' are our
-//     'fields' of interest
+//     **fields** of interest
 //  2.
 Field names are case-sensitive: 'userName' is not the same as 'username'
 //  3.
 The order of running filters is as follows:
 //     a.
 All sanitizations first (if they exist) in order: 'userName' to 'addressPINCode'